 Those wanting to get back to nature can revel in the nearby Forestry at Craik in the heart of the Southern Uplands.
 There are walks and cycle routes to suit all abilities and nature lovers will love spotting red squirrel from the hides.
 Newcastleton Forest area is steeped in the history of the Reivers and cross-border raiding.
 It crosses the border to England where it meets with Kielder forest, making it part of the largest forest in Britain.
 The 7 Stanes cycle route runs through here.
 This vast forest is used by walkers, cyclists and horses.

 Stargazers will love the lack of light pollution and vast skies.
-A cloudless night can be breathtaking.
+A cloudless night at Colterscleuch can be breathtaking.